 The term “rolling” means the process by which steel is manufactured.
 Steel subjected to a high level of heat treatment is referred to as hot rolled steel, as the manufacturing occurs at extremely high temperatures.
 Manufacturers start with giant, rectangular metals, also called billets.
 Manufacturers heat the rectangular metals before transferring them to further processing, which involves flattening them into big rolls.

 During the hot-rolling procedure, the molten steel is pressed at temperatures around 926℃ (1700 °F).
 Steel optimally recrystallizes from 750 to 1,300 °F, allowing for better reshaping and forming.
 The steel is left to cool once rolled in the mill in the required shape.

 The characteristics listed below can assist you in identifying hot-rolled steel:

 ● Cooling from extreme temperatures leaves residues on the surface of the stainless steel bar stock, giving it a scaly appearance.

 ● Cooling causes slight distortions, such as slightly trapezoidal geometries with imperfect angles.

 ● Shrinkages and a lack of precision while finishing round-ground metals give slightly rounded edges and corners.

 Advantages of Hot Rolled Steel

-Hot rolled steel has the following advantages:
+Hot-rolled steel has the following benefits:

 ● It’s perfect for applications in which tolerance isn’t a big problem.